 Except, of course, if you’re a parent of a small child, and you’ve not prepared your little one for the big change…...
 Your usual just bearable 6am wakeup call could turn into a heavy eyed 5am start!

-With my brood, I used to gradually put them to bed 10 mins or so later over the week leading up to the clock change, so that by the time the clocks went back they were already nicely into the new routine.
-(Note to self: remember to do that next year!)
+If you have read this in good time and you have a week to go, we suggest putting little ones to bed 10 mins or so later over the week leading up to the clock change, so that by the time the clocks go back they are already nicely into the new routine.

-Put your little bundles of joy up 30 minutes later tonight and then again tomorrow night – that way you’re at least half way there!
+Put your little bundles of joy up 20-30 minutes later tonight and then again tomorrow night and so on – that way you’re at least nearly halfway there!

 If they’re going up later, remember to give them an extra snack during the early evening to help combat hunger, nobody can get to sleep on an empty stomach.

 Try to adjust your meal times tomorrow by shifting them 30 minutes or so later, as this can be a great help towards setting your little one’s body clock.

 Finally, try filling the weekend with lots of activity, wrap up warm and go for a long woodland/beach walk so your little ones get lots of fresh air or take them to a park to let out some energy.
 Then make sure you come home around 30 to 45 mins later than you normally would do, so that your whole routine is shifted back.

 Don’t despair…. the good news is that although it’s a bit of a shock to the system (yours as well as your baby), it really shouldn’t take that long for you all to get back to your normal bedtime routine.

 Bonfire Night in 2020